 By purchasing UN Certified Emission Reductions we are making a direct financial contribution to each project in our carbon offset portfolio, allowing these projects to continue reducing emissions.
 We have identified three key industries from which we acquire CERs from in 2021-2022.

 The funding of renewable energy projects produces clean electricity which is fed directly to the local national grid, supporting the country´s long term sustainable renewable energy development.
 These projects reduce and replace the use of dirty fossil fuels in local electricity production with clean, renewable energy.

 Wind turbines use wind to turn electric generators and produce electricity.
 Turbines are often located in wind farms consisting of multiple turbines, either on land or offshore.
 Wind power is a popular but intermittent energy source that must be used in conjunction with other power sources to provide a reliable supply.
 About 6% of global electricity production is produced by wind.

 Solar technologies convert sunlight into electrical energy through photovoltaic solar panels or through mirrors that concentrate solar radiation.
 After installation the operational costs of solar power are comparatively low.
 Solar power produces aboout 3% of global electricity production.

 Hydroelectric power uses falling or fast-running water to turn electric generators and produce electricity.
 These power plants have long economic lives, quick start up times, and can be used to store electricity by holding water at low cost for peak demand periods.
 Hydroelectric power produces about 17% of total global electricity production.

-We are currently supporting three emission reduction projects in India and Latin America.
+We are currently supporting five emission reduction projects in India and Latin America.
 Going forward we pledge to continue to increase our contributions to these projects as well as additional projects using other reduction methods as we seek to further diversify and strengthen our impact to the global climate cause.